Interview: Vision of future mobility

-As Head of Environment Product, Reiner Mangold has to take a stand – on electric mobility and e-fuels, on lightweight construction and traction batteries.
-He explains the Audi Group's strategic approach for the mobility of the future.
+As Head of Sustainable Product Development, Reiner Mangold has to take a stand – on electric mobility and Audi e-fuels, on lightweight construction and traction batteries.
+He explains the Audi Group’s strategic approach for the mobility of the future.

 What does the mobility of the future look like, and what is Audi doing to prepare for this?